 Evacuate the system to the best vacuum (lowest pressure).
-Close the hand wheels to the pump.
+As the gauge reaches this low pressure close the valves on the manifold.
 Observe the vacuum gauge and be sure the pressure remains constant for 5 minutes.
-(If the pressure rises rapidly check all the connections again.
+If the pressure rises rapidly check all the connections again.
 Re-evacuate to the lowest pressure and test by holding a vacuum with the gauges closed.
-Be sure the system will hold this vacuum.)
-Proceed by opening the hand wheels and continuing the evacuation process for 30 minutes or more.
+Be sure the system will hold this vacuum.
+Proceed by opening the valves and continuing the evacuation process for 30 minutes more.
+A micron gauge can be used to measure vacuum.
+Proper dehydration and evacuation should be in the range of 200 to 500 microns.